nschonni/BingAds-docs/BingAds/hotel-service/get-started.md

 <a name="getsicredentials"/>
 ## Getting sandbox credentials

-### Get a sanbox account if you don't already have one
+### Get a sandbox account if you don't already have one

 You use the sandbox environment to test your application before putting it in production.
 Use the following steps to get a sandbox account.